dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ![The browser interacts with the app (hosted inside of an ASP.NET Core app) on the server over a SignalR connection.](hosting-models/_static/server-side.png)

-To create a Blazor app using the server-side hosting model, use the ASP.NET Core **Blazor (server-side)** template ([dotnet new blazorserverside](/dotnet/core/tools/dotnet-new)).
+To create a Blazor app using the server-side hosting model, use the ASP.NET Core **Blazor Server App** template ([dotnet new blazorserverside](/dotnet/core/tools/dotnet-new)).
 The ASP.NET Core app hosts the server-side app and creates the SignalR endpoint where clients connect.

 The ASP.NET Core app references the app's `Startup` class to add: